Revisiting The Importance of Brand Ambassadors - Top 5 Elements for Success

 Brand Ambassador: Someone who embodies the brand he/she is endorsing, providing the brand with credible promotion and visibility.

 As you can tell from the definition, a brand ambassador is a key element of a successful business.
 You might be wondering, "Where can I get one of those bad boys?".
-Funny enough, YOU might be the best brand ambassador for your business!
+Funny enough, YOU might be the best, most successful brand ambassador for your business!

 The Role of a Brand Ambassador